GroundZero6699/Bank/README.md

 # Bank
-Small Banking program with GUI
+Small Banking program with GUI in java created for a school project